MirantisContainers/mke-docs/content/docs/setup/getting-started/create-a-cluster.md

 mkectl apply -f mke.yaml
 ```

-### Known limitations
+## Known limitations

 - `mkectl apply` configures `mke` context in the default kubeconfig file that
-is normally located at `~/.kube/config`.
+is located at `~/.kube/config`.
 If the default kubeconfig is changed,
 and the `mke` context becomes invalid or unavailable, `mkectl` will be unable
 to manage the cluster until the kubeconfig is restored.
 - You must not attempt to create a new cluster until you have first deleted the